mjpcollins/haskell-sandbox/README.md

 ### Rust

 Rust takes a bit to get your head around.
 Ownership of variables is a bit fiddly, but got there in the end.
-Perforance is better than C, but strangely worse than Go.
+Performance is better than C, but strangely worse than Go.

 Clocks in at 0.75 seconds for 1000000 rule check cycles.